"Born Again" ― What Did Jesus Mean?

 be replaced by people of the nations.
 (Ex.
 23:16; 34:22; Num.
 28:26;

-return to him, and his promises to them, meaningless, even hypocritical,
+return to him, and his promises to them, meaningless, even hypocritical

-is, if the second loaf indeed pictured anointed Gentiles.
+― if indeed he had already determined to reject them, if the second loaf pictured anointed Gentiles.
 (2 Chr.
 36:15;

 Jer.
 44:4,5)